DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 of traits and attributes commonly considered typically masculine or feminine.

-For the study of Profile photographs Bell’s methodology - content analysis of visual images - was followed: “an empirical (observational) and objective procedure for quantifying recorded ‘audio-visual’ (…) representation using reliable, explicitly defined categories”.[^7_Casimiro_53] Bearing in mind the research questions, the first goal was to discover the categories, common themes and subthemes emerging across the male and female Profile photos, and also to note the different or unique pictures appearing in the Profiles.
-In the content analysis of visual images “the researcher is usually interested in whether, say, women are depicted more or less frequently than men in relation to some variable or quality”.[^7_Casimiro_54] Thus, each Profile was coded for the number of photos uploaded, number of photos with face shots, and number of photos showing things other than the user (for instance, animals, places, cities, and objects) and the circumstances in which they appear.
+For the study of Profile photographs Bell's methodology - content analysis of visual images - was followed: "an empirical (observational) and objective procedure for quantifying recorded 'audio-visual' (…) representation using reliable, explicitly defined categories".[^7_Casimiro_53] Bearing in mind the research questions, the first goal was to discover the categories, common themes and subthemes emerging across the male and female Profile photos, and also to note the different or unique pictures appearing in the Profiles.
+In the content analysis of visual images "the researcher is usually interested in whether, say, women are depicted more or less frequently than men in relation to some variable or quality".[^7_Casimiro_54] Thus, each Profile was coded for the number of photos uploaded, number of photos with face shots, and number of photos showing things other than the user (for instance, animals, places, cities, and objects) and the circumstances in which they appear.
 The number of